0ptik41/Experiment/README.md

+Can I provide code that generates more code, and does something opaque to user?

 # Experiment - Yes, I know this is a bad idea

-This is a silly idea, but I want to create a tiny program that's like a russian nesting doll and is able to massively grow in size to be a much larger program that does something very different than what the tiny file appeared to do!
+This is a silly idea, and no *good* software should do this.
+But this is for fun, and this is *not good software*.
+Have fun with it if you want.

 # Why are you doing this?